Projects

 Quick Start’s Kia Georgia Training Center set ‘Global Benchmark’ for automotive training

-On March 25, the 70,000-square-foot Kia Georgia Training Center became the first building in the Kia complex to officially open for business.
-Flashbulbs on cameras from around the world popped as Governor Sonny Perdue and Euisun Chung, president of Kia Motors Corporation, cut the ribbon on this international icon of training excellence.
+On March 25, 2008, the 70,000-square-foot Kia Georgia Training Center became the first building in the Kia complex to officially open for business.
+Flashbulbs on cameras from around the world popped as Gov. Sonny Perdue and Euisun Chung, president of Kia Motors Corporation, cut the ribbon on this international icon of training excellence.

 In 2006, Kia Motors chose West Point, Georgia, as the home of its first North American automobile assembly facility.
 In 2008, the first “Open for Business” sign came out — at the Kia Georgia Training Center.